-Lynn Marie Houston holds a Ph.D. in English from Arizona State University, an MFA from Southern Connecticut State University, and a membership position in the National Book Critics Circle.
+Lynn Marie Houston holds a Ph.D. in English from Arizona State University and an MFA from Southern Connecticut State University.
 A Fulbright scholar (Switzerland 1994-1998), she has held writing residencies at the Vermont Studio Center, the Sundress Academy for the Arts, and the Art Farm of Nebraska.
 In 2018, she was one of seven writers honored with a state fellowship from the Connecticut Office of the Arts.
-After over a decade as a college English professor, she left teaching to work as a technical writer in avionics.
+After over a decade as a college English professor, she left teaching to work as a technical support specialist.

 Her 4th poetry book, The Mauled Keeper (Main Street Rag, 2017), was a runner-up of the Cathy Smith Bowers contest, a runner-up in the New England Book Festival, first runner-up for the Eric Hoffer poetry award, a finalist for the Montaigne Medal, and winner of the poetry category in the National Federation of Press Women’s nationwide literary competition.